ibm-cloud-docs/hs-crypto/initialize-hsm-management-utilities.md

   <!--
 Currently, only the Windows&reg; 10 and Linux operating systems are supported to use the TKE application.

   - On Windows, in **Control Panel**, type `environment variable` in the search box to locate the Environment Variables window.
-Create a CLOUDTKEFILES environment variable and set the value to the path for storing reference files.
-For example, `C:\users\tke-files`.
+Create a `CLOUDTKEFILES` environment variable, set the value to the path for storing reference files (For example, `C:\users\tke-files`), and restart your computer.
   -->

   - On the Linux operating system, add the following line to the `.bash_profile` file: